Clerks say changes needed for elections in a pandemic

 They also want to be able to set up drop-off boxes outside their offices so people can turn in ballots without going into an office or using the mail, which can be delayed.

-Schoeller said clerks in more populous areas, like Springfield, also want the authority to set up special “vote centers” with more space than the usual polling place to accommodate social distancing.
+Schoeller said clerks in more populous areas also want the authority to set up special “vote centers” with more space than the usual polling place to accommodate social distancing.

 The centers would be open to all voters in a county or other jurisdiction regardless of where they live, unlike the usual polling places.

 It’s not clear when the changes would be considered.
-Lawmakers are not in session this week and when they return, they’ll mostly be focused on approving emergency spending to fight the coronavirus and passing the state budget.
+Lawmakers are expected to be focused on approving emergency spending to fight the coronavirus and passing the state budget.

 Some have also pushed for more aggressive moves.